The elimination diet for dogs: an 8-week, India-friendly walkthrough

 This is the part most pet parents underestimate.

-- The novel-protein food (commercial or home-cooked).
+- The novel-protein food, commercial or home-cooked

-- Plain water.
+- Plain water

-- Treats of any kind, even “small” ones.
+- Treats of any kind, even 'small' ones

-- Flavoured toothpaste.
+- Flavoured medications, toothpaste, dewormers

-- Bones, chews, rawhides.
+- Bones, chews, rawhides, table scraps

 The reason for this strictness is simple: the immune system reacts to even small amounts of an allergen.
 A single chicken-flavoured treat midway through the trial keeps the inflammation going.
-You’ll see no improvement and conclude the elimination didn’t work — when in fact the elimination wasn’t really tried.
+You’ll see no improvement and conclude the elimination didn’t work, when in fact the elimination wasn’t really tried.

-If you can’t realistically run a strict elimination — because of the household, the dog’s habits, or a co-dog whose food gets shared — be honest with yourself before you start.
+If you can’t realistically run a strict elimination, because of the household, the dog’s habits, or a co-dog whose food gets shared, be honest with yourself before you start.
 A loose elimination produces a loose result.
 If you decide to do it, commit fully for 8 weeks.

 Week-by-week: what to expect, what to track, when to worry